vans163/websocket2-drafts/websocket2-over-http2.md

   Valid error frame codes currently are:

   CLOS
-: <br/>* This should be sent went a client or server want to close the stream
+: <br/>* This should be sent when a client or server want to close the stream
     gracefully.

   UTF8